ArtsiomCh/CMake/README.md

 <img src="Screenshot_Settings2017-10-11.png">

 ## **Binary**
+Plugin was already submitted and approved in [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/10089-cmake-simple-highlighter) and is available in search results at Settings|Plugins|Browse repositories.

 If you wish to use compiled version of pluging, please take `CMake.jar` from the root dir of that project and place file to the `<YOUR_IntelliJ_IDE>\config\plugins`  folder [(where to find it)](http://www.jetbrains.org/intellij/sdk/docs/basics/settings_caches_logs.html), and then restart your IDE so the changes may take effect.
 More details at [JetBrains manual](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/deploying_plugin.html).

-Plugin was already submitted into [JetBrains Plugins Repository](https://plugins.jetbrains.com/) and hopefully will be available in search results withing few days.
-In the meantime [direct link](https://plugins.jetbrains.com/plugin/10089-cmake-simple-highlighter) could be used.

 ## **License**

 Plugin is open-source software and is licenced under GPL v3 licence.

 ## **Versions**

+**v.0.0.2**
+* Bug of not evaluating escaped escape symbol `\\` inside quoted argument fixed.

 **v.0.0.1**
 * Supports basic syntax highlight.